lancelet/space-workshop/lj-submission.md

 ## Abstract

-In the 50th Anniversary year of the Apollo 11 moon landing, this workshop is a spaceflight-themed exploration of basic numerical methods in Haskell.
-Attendees will solve a set of problems that involve simulation of several different spaceflight manoevres, learning a bit about Haskell libraries along the way.
+In celebration of the 50th Anniversary year of the Apollo 11 moon landing, we present a spaceflight-themed exploration of numerical methods in Haskell!

-On the Haskell side, you'll explore basic numerical algorithms for the solution of ordinary differential equations (ODEs), optimisation, and the simulation of dynamical systems.
-You'll see how Haskell ecosystem libraries such as `vector-spaces`, `vector` and `dimensional` can help to provide a type-safe scaffolding for numerical work.
-The focus isn't on optimality of the algorithms, which would require much longer than 90 minutes, but rather on providing an understandable, accurate engineering solution to the problems posed in the available time.

-On the spaceflight side, you'll see your code used as the core of a simulation of lunar ascent, using a guidance algorithm based on the P12 program of the Apollo Guidance Computer.
-You'll investigate the reasons that rockets have stages.
-You'll see how elliptical transfer orbits work and how they can be used to position spacecraft for rendezvous.
-Finally, you'll look at the challenges unique to atmospheric rocket flight, including the effects of aerodynamic drag and the variation of rocket engine efficiency with ambient pressure.

-While it is intended to be relatively challenging, the workshop also takes a "fun for everyone" approach, so that even those without a prior interest in numerical algorithms or spaceflight will be able to participate in an immersive way.
-Most of the setup of the various scenarios are pre-baked and referenced against the published literature.
-All of the problems posed have fallback solutions, so that it's possible for attendees to skip any parts that are too far outside their comfort zone, while still seeing the approach used and the outcomes.
+This workshop focuses on both the joys and pain-points of intentionally using Haskell's abstractions for numerical work.
+We consider what approaches are available to make the time-domain simulation of dynamical systems safer.
+To do this, we combine `vector-spaces`, `units`, `linear`, and several other libraries, to solve practical problems.
+The results are not always ergonomic (warning: may contain some horrible type errors), but we feel they help to demonstrate what is currently possible and motivate further development.
+Unlike many more theoretical presentations of this topic, our focus is very much on solving *real* problems, selected from the published spaceflight literature.

+Participants will use abstractions from the `vector-spaces` library, applied to numerical integration of ordinary differential equations (ODEs) and simple optimization algorithms.
+They will see how these concepts allow the algorithms to be expressed more generally, even allowing types with statically-checked units to appear in them.

+On the spaceflight side, participants will implement some basic spacecraft manoevures, and there are some pre-baked simulations that interact with participants' code.
+Among the scenarios examined is a simulation of the lunar ascent phase of the Apollo missions, including a faithful transcription into Haskell of the actual guidance algorithm used during the lunar ascent (our Haskell version has statically-checked, auto-converted units - which turned out to be useful when mixing feet, metres, and nautical miles!).

+We encourage all forms of participation; from people who want to follow the pre-baked set of problems, to those who may want to re-implement our examples in other languages, or just deep-dive into the spaceflight theory.
+All the problems have fallback solutions that can be examined or called directly.

 ## Theme / Topic / Category